 Shared Interests and Overlaps

-Applications with a primary focus on cellular or molecular mechanisms of addiction, or other motivated behaviors, may be reviewed by Molecular Neuropharmacology and Signaling (MNPS), or in some cases Neurotransporters, Receptors, Channels and Calcium Signaling (NTRC), in particular when behavioral analyses are limited.
+Applications with a primary focus on cellular or molecular mechanisms of addiction, or other motivated behaviors, or in some cases Neurotransporters, Receptors, Channels and Calcium Signaling (NTRC), in particular when behavioral analyses are limited.

 Studies focused on the neuroendocrine or neuroimmune regulation of ingestive behavior (rather than motivational aspects) may be reviewed in Behavioral Neuroendocrinology, Neuroimmunology, Rhythms, and Sleep [BNRS].

 Neurotoxicology and Alcohol (NAL) study section reviews applications focused on the negative consequences of alcohol exposure throughout development and in adulthood, whereas applications in NMB are examining motivational aspects of alcohol addiction.